Chinese Short Term Family Reunion (Q2) Visa Application Requirements

 - Link to form: cova.mfa.gov.cn

-- Complete the application on your computer, print it out, and sign it.
-Do not fill out this application by hand.
-Do not use digital signatures.
+- Fill out the application on your computer, print it, and sign it manually.
+Do not complete the form by hand, and avoid using digital signatures.

-- All fields must be completed.
-If a section does not apply to you, type in “None” or “N/A.”
+- Ensure all fields are filled in.
+If a section is not relevant to you, enter “None” or “N/A.”

-- Once the form is completed, do not click on continue.
-Click on Save and provide us with the application number and passport number.
-Your application form must be reviewed by us.
+- After completing the form, do not click “Continue.”
+Instead, click “Save” and provide us with both the application number and your passport number.
+The form must be reviewed by us before submission.

 3: One Recent Passport Photo